Transfer of the Portuguese court to Brazil: The court in the colony

-Between 1808 and 1821, John of Braganza, serving as prince regent until 1816 and then as king from 1816 onwards, granted 145 nobility titles.
+Between 1808 and 1821, John of Braganza, serving as prince regent until 1816 and then as king from 1816 onwards, granted 145 titles of nobility.
 During the time that the court was located in Brazil, the Portuguese royal family collectively granted more titles of nobility than it had in its past 300 years of existence in Portugal.
-Much can be said about the motivations for ennobling so many people, and these titles had consequences to the political scene of Brazil, including the systematic isolation of Brazilians from politics.
+Much can be said about the motivations for ennobling so many people, and these titles had consequences for the political scene of Brazil, including the systematic isolation of Brazilians from politics.
 Between 1811 and 1821, a vast majority of noble titles were granted to those who had travelled with the court in 1807 or had fought the French in Portugal and somehow had made their way to Brazil.

 As an additional way to thank Great Britain for their efforts to protect the Portuguese Empire and their expanding economic relationship with the colony, titles of nobility were also given to British individuals.
 Furthermore, the titles of nobility served as a means to consolidate the rule of the Portuguese court and confirm the power status of the monarchy in the colony.
 When John elevated the status of Brazil from colony to a co-kingdom as the United Kingdom of Portugal, Brazil and the Algarves to participate in the Congress of Vienna away from Europe, there was a sharp increase in the number of titles granted.
-Not only did this change affect nobility titles, it also increased the power of the Portuguese in Brazilian affairs.
+Not only did this change affect titles of nobility, it also increased the power of the Portuguese in Brazilian affairs.
 Rio became an important center for world trade and grew immensely, having its demographics changed incessantly.
 The monarchy, as expected, favored the Portuguese to be in command of political offices, and with the creation of new government positions, departments, and military branches, almost every official was Portuguese.